ArthurCose/Minicraft-DS-Edition/README.md

 - Menus and entities are organized into folders
 - Spark entities reference owners using an ID to preserve ownership after reloading
 - Sky level has no random tick
+- A secondary sprite sheet with 16x16 tiles is used to reduce sprite count

 ## Screenshots